gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 **Step 2: Preparation**

-**IMPORTANT:** If your camera is T31, please find out if it is `T31a` or `T31x` to download the correct OpenIPC build.
+**IMPORTANT:** If your camera is T31, please find out if it is `t31a` or `t31x` to download the correct OpenIPC build.
 Using the wrong build would hard brick your camera.

-Download corrrect OpenIPC build from OpenIPC release page for your device, place them at `wz_flash-helper/restore/openipc/` on your SD card and rename them to:
+Download corrrect OpenIPC build from OpenIPC release page for your device, place them under `wz_flash-helper/restore/openipc/` on your SD card and rename them to:
 - openipc_[SoC]_boot.bin
 - openipc_[SoC]_kernel.bin
 - openipc_[SoC]_rootfs.bin